Moore County's CDM Frequently Asked Questions page

 2. Is a credit earned through the CDM policy intended to be "different" than a credit earned in the traditional manner (completing the course)?

 No. Moore County Schools will assess students and evaluate artifacts based upon the same standards that are applied to students earning course credit in the traditional sense.
-The achievement levels required to earn a CDM credit (i.e., assessment scores greater than or equal to 90% plus a required artifact) already reflect a more rigorous expectation of students who want to earn credit in this manner than those of students who complete the course with seat-time.
+The achievement levels required to earn a CDM credit (i.e., assessment scores greater than or equal to 90% plus a required artifact) already reflect a more rigorous expectation of students who want to earn credit through CDM than those of students who complete the course seat-time.

 3. Who is eligible to request an opportunity to earn credit by demonstrating mastery?